flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 ```

 - On a recursive call:
-  - fresh set of automatic vars generated
+  - fresh set of automatic vars generated.
-  - These are independent to the higher calls
+  - These are independent to the higher calls.
 - e.g. in `printd(123)` the call structure is
   - `printd(123)`
   - `printd(12)`